The Eagle and the Fox

-The Eagle and the Fox is a fable of friendship betrayed and revenged.
-Counted as one of Aesop’s Fables, it is numbered 1 in the Perry Index.
-The central situation concerns an eagle that seizes a fox’s cubs and bears them off to feed its young.
-There are then alternative endings to the story, in one of which the fox exacts restitution while in the other it gains retribution for its injury.
+The Eagle and the Fox is a fable of friendship betrayed and avenged.
+Counted as one of Aesop's Fables, it is numbered 1 in the Perry Index.
+The central situation concerns an eagle that seizes a fox's cubs and bears them off to feed its young.
+There are then alternative endings to the story, in one of which the fox exacts restitution, while in the other it gains retribution for its injury.